Read more

 - List of payment methods that support Google Pay.

-- List of countries where you can use Google Pay.
+- List of countries or regions where you can use Google Pay.

 - List of supported browsers.